 During the day, Sunset Strip is much like other Los Angeles neighborhoods, with people shopping, dining and wanting to be seen at Sunset Plaza.
-At night, the lights come on, the clubs open and it's a popular spot to club-hop without driving around, and especially on weekends, the sidewalks are full of party-goers.
+At night, the lights come on, the clubs open and it's a favorite spot to club-hop without driving around, and especially on weekends, the sidewalks are full of party-goers.

 Sunset Strip is also not in Hollywood proper, but in West Hollywood, an incorporated city just next to the Hollywood neighborhood.
 It runs between Crescent Heights and Doheny Drive.

 10 of 12

 Stroll Down the Hollywood Walk of Fame

 The Hollywood Walk of Fame is the section of Hollywood Boulevard decked out with embedded stars that honor those who have made a name for themselves in radio, television, and movies.
 This is a can't-miss attraction if you go to Hollywood—you can't avoid it if you go there and walk down the sidewalk because it's right under your feet.

 The appeal is almost irresistible, and it's a staunchly, anti-celebrity individual who can make it through a couple of blocks without pointing out a few recognized names.
-On the downside, it's hard to find favorite stars among so many strung out over so much area and some folks are disappointed, expecting something grander than a bunch of stars embedded in a sometimes-dirty sidewalk.
+On the downside, it's hard to find favorite stars among so many strung out over so much area, and some folks are disappointed, expecting something grander than a bunch of stars embedded in a sometimes-dirty sidewalk.

 11 of 12